THE POLE POLE FOUNDATION

 He joined POPOF as a member of honour in 1993.
 He is the representative member of POPOF Japan.

-Augustin Kanyunyi Basabose, PhD, Member of Honour and Adviser
+Augustin Kanyunyi Basabose, PhD, Member of Honour and Advisor

 Dr. Augustin K. Basabose, from the Democratic Republic of Congo (DRC), has played a leading role in the conservation of great apes in Central Africa for more than 20 years.
 He graduated with a PhD degree in Zoology from Kyoto University, Japan, after completing a thesis in 2005 on chimpanzee ecology in the montane forests of Kahuzi-Biega National Park, DRC.